Silverfrost FTN95: Plato

 Plato is the Integrated Development Environment supplied with FTN95.
 It can edit, compile and debug programs in a manner similar to the Visual Studio plug-ins.
 Although Plato specialises in Fortran it is not limited to it and can be tuned to work with any compiler.
 It is designed to stand-alone from FTN95.

 Salford Fortran

 FTN95 was developed by Salford Software Limited, a company owned by University of Salford, and is the successor to their Fortran 77 compiler FTN77.
 In August 2004 Salford Software relinquished control of FTN95 to Silverfrost Limited.
 Silverfrost FTN95 is often referred to as Salford FTN95 because of its University of Salford pedigree.

 Using FTN95 with third party DLLs

 FTN95 programs can be linked to dynamic libraries generated by other Fortran compilers such as gFortran and Intel Fortran.
 The calling conventions among these compilers are quite similar, and the Silverfrost linkers (Slink/Slink64) can directly link users' object files to routines in one or more Windows dynamic libraries (DLLs), such as the Intel MKL DLLs, without the need for an import library.

+Fortran 2003 and 2008

+Features from the later Fortran 2003 and 2008 standards are available with FTN95, including: